ChewChat/chew.chat/info/rules.md

 By joining the server, you agree to following these very simple rules.

-1) Your channel rules MUST INCLUDE THESE RULES unless it meets the requirements to bypass the rule.
+1) Your channel rules MUST INCLUDE THESE RULES BY DEFAULT unless it meets the requirements to bypass the rule.

 2) Absolutely NO NSFW.
 (Exception [channels only]: Mode MUST BE +s AND +i or +k, and must contain NSFW in the channel name.)

 3) Advertising other irc networks are prohibited.
 Anywhere.
+Mentioning it is allowed, however, persuading people to join said network is prohibited.

 4) Spamming (or pinging) any network staff for any reason is strictly prohibited unless they specifically allow it in a channel.
+Feel free to PM them with any inquiries, but do NOT spam.